Skip to main content

 33 mentions Positive Neutral Negative

 The gameplay has received mixed reviews, with many players finding it repetitive and uninspired, often comparing it unfavorably to classic titles like Galaga.
-While some appreciate the solid mechanics and the incorporation of trading and resource systems, others criticize the lack of variety in enemy encounters and the overall execution, leading to a sense of boredom.
-Despite these issues, a few players highlight the game's potential and addictive qualities, suggesting that with further development, it could offer a more engaging experience.
+While some appreciate the solid mechanics and the incorporation of trading systems, others criticize the lack of variety in enemy encounters and the overall execution, leading to a sense of boredom.
+Despite these issues, a few players find the gameplay addictive and enjoyable, highlighting its potential for improvement with more depth and randomness.

 • “Very great game mechanics with an actual market system and trading.”